alibabacloud-howto/microservices/README.md

 2. Deploy your front-end application to OSS

     Upload the files in *dist/* directory to your OSS bucket.
 Instead we do it from OSS web console, we use [ossutil](https://www.alibabacloud.com/help/doc-detail/50452.htm) to do it in a terminal.
-Ossutil is a tool in Alibaba Cloud to manage OSS data.
+Ossutil is a tool of Alibaba Cloud to manage OSS data.

-    1. Change directory
+    1. Change the working directory

         Run the following commands: